linuxdevel/openvpn/README.md

 ```
 dev tap
 ```
+The client configuration should also contain your public IP address in the line starting with "remote".
+Here you have to decide if you want to use your IP (The public IP will most likely change every now and then unless you have a static public IP) or if you want to use e.g. dyndns and a hostname instead.
+Latter is better.
 Import the client.ovpn file in the client and play around with your new vpn
+## Router port forwarding
+In order for the VPN server to be used, you need to forward a UDP port from internet to your raspberry PI device.
+The openvpn server defaults to UDP port 1194 but it is probably better to change it to a different value, e.g. 21194 or any other high value.
+In your router you then need to setup UDP portforwarding from internet to your PI IP/PORT.
+How this is done varies from router to router.
+P/S,

 ## Useful links
 https://www.aaflalo.me/2015/01/openvpn-tap-bridge-mode/